gifford-lab/kmm-launcher/README.md

-A set of ec2 support scripts for the kmer-model which takes a bam and automatically generates fitted output to be placed into amazon's S3 storage system
+A set of ec2 support scripts for the kmer-model (SCM) which takes a bam and automatically generates fitted output to be placed into amazon's S3 storage system

 ##Example